ferd/tend/README.md

 ferd, July 7, 20:25 EST: Incredible!
 We've done it!
 HTML pages, OTP apps and modules.
 All supported and loaded!
 And the canary in the shaft isn't dead yet!

 ferd, July 7, 23:37 EST: Almost another day over.
 I've completed a code reloader, and after trying for very long to make it reload files, I remembered that I needed to make non-superficial changes for the version to be upgrade (adding comments and shit isn't enough).
 I've lost something like 30-40 minutes on that and I feel dumb.
 I blame being tired, but ultimately, it's probably all the fault of the OTP team for not preemptively reading my mind.

+ferd, July 8, 01:42 EST: Ugh, it's late.
+I've found and fixed a couple of mistakes related to rebar handling, and added tests for all types of builds.
+It sucks that OTP apps that expect rebar to be globally installed won't be compileable, but too bad for them I guess.
+The tests are now taking forever to run, thanks to downloading and building 3 apps with their deps.